reicek/facilitinder/README.md

 This proyect it's fully open source under [MIT Licence](LICENSE), anyone it's welcome to collaborate or make it's own version of it.

+Facilitinder comes pre-built with the latest stable version, if you wish to test it locally simply follow the steps described at the Initialize and Run Local Server sections.

 Initialize:
 -----------